c-bata/django-auth-example/README.md

 * Django 2.2
 * And others listed in requirements.txt

+## Branch structures

+* `master`: The project on master branch customized User model,
+* `base`: Base branch to see the changes of each Pull Requests to describe following features.
+    * `email-auth-backend`: Email/Password authentication built on custom authentication backend.
+    * `customize-user-model`: How to define custom user model from AbstractBaseUser.
+    * `django-social-auth`: Social authentication using social-auth-core.
+    * `github-oauth-from-scratch`: Social authentication from scratch (There is no dependency with social-auth-core).

 # License

 This software is released under the MIT License, see LICENSE.txt.